Riverscapes/riverscapes-docs-site/README.md

-# 🧼 Clean Template Site
+# Riverscapes Documentation - docs.riverscapes.net

-This project demonstrates the smallest possible Docusaurus site setup.
-It is designed for simplicity and ease of use, requiring only essential files and folders.
+This project is the the new Docusaurus Riverscapes Docs site.

 ---